 The Importance of Regular Vet Visits

 Don’t underestimate the importance of a dog’s annual wellness exam.
 Even if you don’t think there is anything wrong with your dog, skipping the trip to the vet could have some severe consequences in the future.
 Your four-legged friends need their wellness exams because the vets can check on your pet’s overall health and look for signs of diseases.
-More often than not, these wellness visits are vital for catching things like cancer and parasites while they are still in their early stages.
+More often than not, these wellness visits are vital for catching things like dental disease, heart problems, or even cancer while they are still in their early stages.

 How Much Does the Average Vet Visit for a Dog Cost?

 The price for your dog’s trip to the vet depends on the context in which they are visiting.
-For the purpose of this article, let’s assume that you’re going to a wellness appointment without any serious health concerns or symptoms in mind.
+For this article, let’s assume that you’re going to a wellness appointment without any serious health concerns or clinical signs in mind.

 Not including vaccinations, most wellness visits take place once or twice every year; each visit can cost between $50 and $100 per visit.

-Your vet will check your pup’s vital signs like pulse, weight, temperature, and respiration at these appointments.
-They also perform a physical examination of your dog’s coat, joints, legs, tail, and head.
+Your vet will check your pup’s vital signs, including heart and respiratory auscultation, pulse quality, weight, and temperature, at these appointments.
+They also perform a full physical examination of your dog’s mouth, skin, coat, joints, abdomen, ears, legs, tail, and head.

 Additional Costs to Anticipate

-Your annual or bi-annual wellness visit is the time to ensure your dog is up to date on all vaccinations and gets the appropriate medications for heartworm, fleas, and ticks.
+Your annual or bi-annual wellness visit is the time to ensure your dog is up to date on all vaccinations and gets the appropriate medications for heartworm, lungworm, fleas, ticks, and intestinal worms.
 Depending on the medicines you choose, those could cost an additional $70 to $200.

 If your pet requires professional dental cleaning, expect to pay anywhere from $200 to $800 based on the severity.
 Many veterinarian offices also send in fecal examinations and heartworm tests for dogs, which cost about $50 each.
 All of these things are required for catching parasites in advance and keeping your dog in good health.

-Quick tip: if you are unable to pay the costs of your vet bills, then a pet crowdfunding site like Waggle can sometimes be a great place to find help.
+Quick Tip: If you are unable to pay the costs of your vet bills, a pet crowdfunding site like Waggle can sometimes be a great place to find help.